jazzydesu/Noki/README.md

 This is the deployed product.
 It has CSS, UI design, mobile layout, touch interactions, and the interface people actually use.
 It lives in `frontend/`.
 It connects to the backend but is a separate thing, ok?

 They are not the same.
 The terminal produces the prediction.
 The app displays it.
+I am testing an apk version so stay tuned ;3

 ## What Noki Actually Does